BusySnailDesignLab/Busy-Snail-Filament-Changer/BOM/BSFC_BOM.md

 <br/>
 <br/>
 Why UL1332 AWG26 FEP -wires?<br/><br/>
 Has generally thinner insulation (AWG26 outer diameter is 1,1mm).
-There are some channels in 3d printed parts that thicker outer diameter causes toubles.
+There are some channels in 3d printed parts where thicker outer diameter causes troubles.
 Also fits nicely to JST-PH2.0 terminals when crimping.
 (And it's easier to solder for slow solderers like me, the insulation melts more slowly...)